 6. Consider conducting practice tasks and a “real” phishing simulation.

 Sometimes, the best way to learn is through real experience.
-By conducting a monthly (or even every few months) simulation your employees will be able to put into practice everything they’ve learned about phishing emails, and increase the likelihood that they’ll remain suspicious and not make simple mistakes.
+By conducting a monthly (or even every few months) phishing simulation your employees will be able to put into practice everything they’ve learned about phishing emails, and increase the likelihood that they’ll remain suspicious and not make simple mistakes.

 7. Consider using online cyber security courses and resources